-This is the third 3-week course in the 12-week HASS1000 program.
-This program provides innovative research skills in Humanities disciplines, informed by traditional and new perspectives.
+This is the second three-week course in the 12-week HASS1000 program.
+This program provides innovative research skills in humanities disciplines, informed by traditional and new perspectives.
 It fosters a learning environment that enables you to develop skills in problem solving, making convincing arguments, and intercultural awareness.

 At the conclusion of this program, you will have developed written, oral and digital research and communication skills that are vital for success in the BA and a range of potential career paths.